-- At the character spot on the way to Future World West (where Soarin' is)
+At the character spot on the way to Future World West (the side with Soarin')

-- Outside Mouse Gear on the way to Future World East (where Test Track is)
+Outside Mouse Gear on the way to Future World East (the side with Test Track)

-- At the “back" entrance to the park between the France and U.K. pavilions
+At the “back” (International Gateway) entrance to the park between the France and U.K. pavilions

-We suggest checking the Walt Disney World website to confirm kiosk locations in case they change before we update this post.
+We suggest checking the Walt Disney World website to confirm kiosk locations in case they change.